archivistmd/portfolio/README.md

 ## Setup/Installation Requirements

-The portfolio can be viewed at the coresponding GitHub Pages.
+The portfolio can be viewed at the coresponding (GitHub Pages)[https://archivistmd.github.io/portfolio/].

 Or you may clone the project to your desktop by using the following command: